 However, there are treatment guidelines for CRPS.

-The common delay in diagnosing CRPS means that treatments that may have proved beneficial early on, may be of less benefit once the condition has become established.
+The common delay in diagnosing CRPS means that treatments that may have proved beneficial early on, are less beneficial once the condition is well established.

-Please check out our Blog where we frequently post articles looking at the latest developments in treatment for CRPS.
-As CRPS Solicitors, we are often among the first to report on important developments.
+Please check out our Blog, where we frequently post articles on the latest developments in treatment for CRPS.
+As CRPS Solicitors, we are often among the first to report on important developments, and often arrange funding for treatment as part of your CRPS compensation claim.

 Medication

-Achieving the right balance of medication can often prove difficult.
-Very broadly speaking, the stronger the painkilling effect of the medication, the greater side effects it will have, particularly mentally.
+Achieving the right balance of medication can prove difficult.
+Very broadly speaking, the stronger the painkilling effect of the medication, the greater the side effects it has, particularly mentally.
 This makes it even more difficult to function on a daily basis.
-The pain may be less, but tiredness, lack of concentration, poor memory and reaction time, may be the price to pay.
+The pain may be less, but tiredness, lack of concentration, poor memory and reaction time, are the price to pay.

-- Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) – often the starting point prior to diagnosis, NSAIDs are unlikely to have any effect upon pain caused by CRPS.
+- Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) – often the starting point prior to diagnosis, NSAIDs are unlikely to benefit pain caused by CRPS.

-- Anticonvulsants – whilst anticonvulsant drugs such as Pregabalin and Gabapentin are commonly used to treat epilepsy, they are also prescribed for serious neuropathic pain.
-However, clients often report to us major cognitive side effects.
+- Anticonvulsants – in addition to epilepsy, anticonvulsant drugs such as Pregabalin and Gabapentin are prescribed for serious neuropathic pain.
+However, clients often report major cognitive side effects.
 One described feeling “like a zombie.
 I was no use to anyone.”

-- Tricyclic Antidepressants – Amitriptyline or Nortriptyline are often prescribed to chronic pain sufferers as they have been found to be helpful for nerve pain.
-One side effect, or as some clients have described it “a side benefit”, is that it also aids sleep.
+- Tricyclic Antidepressants – Amitriptyline or Nortriptyline are prescribed to chronic pain sufferers as they are helpful for nerve pain.
+One side effect, or as some clients have described it, “a side benefit”, is that it also aids sleep.

-- Opiates – Some chronic pain sufferers are prescribed Buprenorphine (which is similar to Morphine) as skin patches, or even Morphine itself, usually as Oramorph solution.
+- Opiates – Buprenorphine (which is similar to Morphine) is sometimes prescribed as skin patches.
+But some CRPS sufferers receive Morphine itself, usually as Oramorph solution.

 Sympathetic Nerve Blocks

 Some CRPS sufferers gain temporary pain relief from sympathetic nerve blocks.
-There is, however, no evidence that nerve blocks can provide long term benefit.
+There is, however, no evidence that nerve blocks are an effective treatment for CRPS in the long-term.

 The procedure involves an injection of anaesthetic next to the spine to both interrupt the activity of the sympathetic nerves and to improve blood flow.